justinrgarrard/world-of-naevis.net/docs/gm_guide/combat/bosses.md

 # Bosses

+#### The Big Bads

-Boss fights are more challenging encounters intended to threaten parties.
-They should be very difficult to win without some form of tactics.
+Boss fights are challenging encounters intended to threaten parties.
+They should be very difficult to win against without some form of tactics.

+> To make strong bosses, do one of the following:
+>
+> * Increase all of their modifiers from +4 to +6.
+> * Increase their physical modifiers, but drop their mental modifiers by the same amount.
+> * Make them resistant to non-magical weaponry.
+> * Give them single use spells.
+> * Give them a swarm of minions.

 {: .monster}
 > **Lamia Sorceress (+4)**